MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Colour.md

 This museum in Lucern has works by Swiss artist Paul Klee, as well as other Classic Modernist and Impressionist artists including Pablo Picasso, and Renoir and Cézanne. https://www.rosengart.ch/en/welcome

 Claire Ochsner Museum and Sculpture Garden
+On page 27, is a sculpture by Swiss artist Claire Ochsner which can be seen in Zug, across from Metalli

 ### Do a Puzzle